 [Music clip: From Haydn's Derbyshire Marches, organ version]

 01 — Intro.
 Radio Derb is on the air!
 This is your paradoxically genial host John Derbyshire with news of the hour.

 02 — Congress passes Finance Bill.
 I think we all know the reaction of Edward Gibbons' patron, the Duke of Gloucester, when Gibbon presented him with the patron's copy of his tremendous book The Decline and Fall of the Roman Empire, quote: "Another damned thick square book!
 Always scribble, scribble, scribble!
-Eh, Mr. Gibbon?"
+Eh, Mr Gibbon?"
 The Duke's patronage was entirely honorary: he was not a literary man.

 No more am I a banking expert, so my judgment on Barney Frank's Restoring American Financial Stability Act of 2010 would probably not be worth your trouble listening to.

 With the bill weighing in at 2,300 pages, it would in any case be beyond my powers of endurance to stay awake much beyond the preamble.
 I'll just say, Duke of Gloucester style: "Another damn thick square bill!
 Always legislate, legislate, legislate!
-Eh, Mr. Obama?"
+Eh, Mr Obama?"

 To a person of my kidney, who believes our nation has far too many laws already, and might benefit from a couple of congressional sessions just repealing stuff, the bill is a monstrosity just by virtue of its size.

 Let's get the opinion of someone who actually has a clue what's in the bill, though.
 Here's Senator Richard Shelby of Alabama, the senior Republican on the Senate Banking Committee, and, I have reason to believe, a pretty smart cookie, from a state where I have experienced some exceptionally fine American hospitality.
 Quote from Senator Shelby, quote:

 I wouldn't be the least bit surprised.
 The regulation of financial markets is the old hare and hound problem.
 The hare's running for his life, but the hound's only running for his dinner.
 Bet on the hare.